ObsidianSuite/ObsidianSuite/README.md

 1. Change the version string in MCEA_Main to the new version number.
 2. Change version in build.gradle file.
 3. Final commit on working branch - 'bump version'
+4. Tag on working branch.
-4. Merge working branch with master/dev.
+5. Merge working branch with master/dev.
-5. Push changes to repo.
+6. Push changes to repo.
-6. Export mod (gradlew build) and add to exports folder.
+7. Export mod (gradlew build) and add to exports folder.
-7. Edit the history and version files on server.
+8. Edit the history and version files on server.
-8. Add new version to server.
+9. Add new version to server.
-9. Zip new version to MCEA_Updater.zip.
+10. Zip new version to MCEA_Updater.zip.
-10. Check it works!
+11. Check it works!